Trynera/DFinition/README.md

 To understand what I'm about to tell you, you need to do something first.
 You need to believe in ?actiondump.
 Can you do that?
 All jokes aside, all of the actions block ids are actually available in the discord server through the DF Bot.
 Simply just type ?actiondump in bot-cmds and you get the actiondump file.
 It consists

+# Misc
+DF_NBT is used to specify the version of the template.
+I'm not sure if DF actually implemented support for this, and honestly I doubt it.
+But for some reason they add this property to normal items even tho it isn't required?
+I have no explanation for this other than maybe they tried something new, realized it wouldn't really make much of a difference and decided it's just as worthless to change it back now.
+They seem to have done something similar with locations so I don't doubt the same applies here.